bbrzycki/setigen/docs/source/basics.rst

 Adding synthetic noise
 ----------------------

+The background noise in high resolution BL data inherently follows a chi-squared distribution.
+Depending on the data's spectral and temporal resolutions, with enough integration blocks, the noise approaches a Gaussian distribution. :mod:`setigen` supports both distributions for noise generation, but uses chi-squared by default.

-Currently, all the synthetic noise routines packaged with :mod:`setigen` are based on Gaussian noise.
-Every time synthetic noise is added to an image, :mod:`setigen` will try to estimate the noise properties of the frame, and you can get these via :func:`~setigen.Frame.get_total_stats` and :func:`~setigen.Frame.get_noise_stats`.
+Every time synthetic noise is added to an image, :mod:`setigen` will estimate the noise properties of the frame, and you can get these via :func:`~setigen.Frame.get_total_stats` and :func:`~setigen.Frame.get_noise_stats`.

 Important note: over a range of many frequency channels, real radio data has complex systematic structure, such as coarse channels and bandpass shapes.
-Adding purely synthetic Gaussian noise as the background for your frames is therefore most appropriate when your frame size is somewhat limited in frequency, in which case you can mostly ignore these systematic artifacts.
+Adding synthetic noise according to a pure statistical distribution as the background for your frames is therefore most appropriate when your frame size is somewhat limited in frequency, in which case you can mostly ignore these systematic artifacts.
 As usual, whether this is something you should care about just depends on your use cases.

-Adding pure Gaussian noise
+Adding pure chi-squared noise
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A minimal working example for adding noise is: